-My name is Christina Nyentap, B.H.K. (hons), and I am a first year Bachelor of Education Student with a specialization in Health and Physical Education (HPE).
-What inspired me to get involved in this project is my interest in fitness and promoting physical activity in youth.
-I aspire to be active-for-life and a learner-for-life and I hope to inspire my students to do the same.
-From being involved in this IA4L project, I have learned to be more open to different modes of exercise and now fully understand what it is like to integrate social emotional learning HPE curriculum links within fitness interactivities.
-Having to focus on a partner just as much as myself in a somatic sense is much different than what I’m used to in traditional physical education.
+I was introduced to the InterActive for Life project through an Undergraduate Research Opportunity Program.
+My role later expanded into a Research Assistant where I had a large role in the development of the InterActive for Life Resource for Teachers and Coaches (relevant to all current contexts for H&PE implementation).
+From being involved in this InterActive for Life Project, I have learned to be more open to different modes of exercise and now fully understand what it is like to integrate social-emotional learning H&PE curriculum links within fitness interActivities.
+Having to focus on a partner just as much as myself in a somatic sense is much different than my previous H&PE experiences.
 Partnered exercises require synchronicity, communication, and somatic sensibility.
-The activities I have developed might look easy but they offer a total body workout that combines balance, flexibility, and muscular endurance!
+The activities I have developed might look easy but they offer a total body workout that combines fitness components and movement competence!
 I look forward to introducing more fitness interactivities in my teaching practice and inspiring other teachers to do the same.